 Levofloxacin may rarely cause serious changes in blood sugar levels, especially if you have diabetes.
 Watch for symptoms of high blood sugar including increased thirst and urination.
 Also watch for symptoms of low blood sugar such as nervousness, shakiness, fast heartbeat, sweating, or hunger.
 Check your blood sugar regularly as directed by your doctor and report any changes.
 If you experience symptoms of low blood sugar, you may raise your blood sugar by using glucose tablets/gel or eating a quick source of sugar such as table sugar, honey, or candy, or drink fruit juice or non-diet soda.
 Tell your doctor immediately about the reaction and the use of this product.
 To help prevent low blood sugar, eat meals on a regular schedule, and do not skip meals.
 Your doctor may need to switch you to another antibiotic or adjust your diabetes medications if any reaction occurs.

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of the drug, such as tendon problems (especially if they are also taking corticosteroids such as prednisone or hydrocortisone), heart problems, or liver problems.
+Older adults may be more sensitive to the effects of the drug, such as tendon problems (especially if they are also taking corticosteroids such as prednisone or hydrocortisone), liver problems, and QT prolongation (see above).
 Discuss the risks and benefits with your doctor.